jticket1024/qmk_accessibility_hid/README.md

 This module provides accessibility features for QMK firmware, including handling layer changes and `Caps Word` functionality.
 The module is designed to be included in your keymap.

+## What it does

+The module on the keyboard sends a hid event using raw_hid_send when a layer state changes, or when caps_word is turned on or off via your configured method.
+The python script listens for these events, but also keeps track of the layer for layer up/down, so as to avoid double sounds.

+### Why sounds, and not speech?

+Sounds are simply faster.
+If I'm typing, I don't want to hear other things speaking, or if I'm using my screen reader, and a layer event happens, this could cause interruptions in speech.

 ## Features

 - Handles layer changes and notifies via HID